portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.5_en.md

 + In the “**Destination if no answer**” section, you can define what should happen if the call does not get answered by an agent.
 If no agent logged into the queue, this option would be triggered immediately

 + In the “**Other options**” section, you can specify a custom introduction prompt and a custom music on hold file.
 You can now choose whether to play the full intro prompt before the system starts to call queue agents

-+ **Play special prompt if the caller is in blacklist**.
-If this option is checked and the caller is in the black list of this call queue, you can set a special prompt for him.
-If the caller pressed the DTMF after listening the prompt, PBX will continue the normal call queue workflow.

 + **Maximum Queue Wait Time**.
 Once the caller stayed in the call queue longer than this duration, it will be hangup by PBX.